-The entrepreneur should list the business on Google Places, Facebook, Yelp, Yahoo Local and industry-specific online listing sites.
+First things first, you should list the business on Google My Business, Facebook, Yelp, Yahoo Local and industry-specific online listing sites.
 This guarantees that the facts are correct and the business is represented well.

 Social media calls for interaction.
 Respond to questions and suggestions.
 Actively solicit ideas from site visitors through tools like 4Q Surveys.
 Let them know what you had for lunch — and where you bought it.
 Offer incentives for customer involvement, run contests, post on blogs and offer freebies, such as recipes or coupons.
 The highly visible entrepreneur is more likely to be given the benefit of the doubt than the invisible business owner.

 Think About Bringing in a Specialist

 If the company’s online presence does not elicit any type of comment — good or bad — it is time to up the ante.
 Even bad press is better than no client or customer involvement at all.
 Hiring a freelance writer to draft blog posts, press releases and article marketing pieces makes it possible to get the business name out more consistently and to a larger audience.
 Why not try your own hand at a few blog posts as well?
 Check out these inspiration sources that will get the ideas rolling.

 Good customer service is only one piece of the business’ online reputation.
 Active community involvement, such as volunteerism, is another piece to the puzzle.
 Get connected with bloggers and other entrepreneurs who actively champion a local community group.
 Volunteer, donate or offer special discounts to organization members.
 Bloggers write about the business and its civic mindset.
 Now, the business is mentioned in the same breath as a reputable community organization or another civic-minded business.

 It is clear that online reputation management does not have to be a time-consuming endeavor, as long as the efforts are targeted, individualized and consistent.
 Do it right, and it can be fun and good for business.